 Northland Manor Park Tennis Court Relocation - Project: 2019 Northland Manor Park Tennis Court Construction

-Work to install the tennis courts at Northland Manor Park is complete for 2019 - work to resume in spring 2020
+Work to install the tennis courts at Northland Manor Park is nearly complete!

-Prior to work beginning by Drax, Inc., Parks Construction staff demolished the existing courts in spring 2019 and spread topsoil and seed at the former court site in advance of work by Century Fence to install a new backstop at the N/W corner.
+Prior to the court installation work by Drax, Inc. and subcontractor Century Fence in Fall 2019, Parks Construction staff demolished the existing courts in spring 2019 and spread topsoil and seed at the former court site in advance of work by Century Fence to install a new backstop at the N/W corner.

 Please contact Project Manager Kate Kane (firstname.lastname@example.org or (608) 261-9671) if you have any questions about the project.